-- Those Three Guys: They serve as nothing more than background characters and they need to be saved during Eve's attack on the police precinct.
+- Those Two Guys: Or those three guys.
+They serve as nothing more than background characters and they need to be saved during Eve's attack on the police precinct.

 Anthropologist at the Museum of Natural History, who is mysteriously at work despite both the Christmas holiday and an evacuation of Manhattan following Eve's audience liquification event at Central Park.
 Oversaw the operations that transplanted Maya Brea's organs into Aya and Melissa, supplied Melissa with enough immunosuppressants to let the mitochondria in Maya's kidney take her over as Eve, and removed the mitochondria from his sperm to make it prime material for fertilizing the Ultimate Being.
 Apparently has been pulling a Long Con and considered a variety of potential organ recipients for creating the UB, as Lorraine Dollis is listed on the same HLA list that he pilfered from St. Francis Hospital.

 - Beard of Evil: Certainly fits the mold once you know his true motives.

 - Better to Die Than Be Killed: Calls on Eve to "take him" when Aya arrives to place him under arrest.
 He combusts.